 For some patients a fresh embryo transfer is not planned for immediately after the EPU.
 Instead the clinician may ask the laboratory to freeze all suitable good quality embryos at the blastocyst stage (day 5 and 6) with the plan to thaw and transfer an embryo in a subsequent frozen embryo transfer (FET) cycle.
 Your IVF doctor will discuss this with you in advance if we think this is the best plan for you.

 We will order a pregnancy blood test for 11-14 days after the embryo transfer.
 The blood test measures the hormone human Chorionic Gonadotropin (hCG), which is produced by the early pregnancy.
 Please wait until the advised date to have your test as the hormones used during the cycle can lead to false readings if you test too soon.

 Some women experience bleeding or spotting before their pregnancy test.
 This is not necessarily a period and it is important that you continue to take any prescribed medications until you have spoken to your Nurse Coordinator or fertility specialist.

 If the test is positive, we will order a repeat blood test to confirm the result.
 If you are on medication to support the endometrial lining, it is important that you continue to take it.

 We will arrange an ultrasound examination within the next two to three weeks.
 Once an ultrasound confirms the presence of a healthy fetus, the IVF doctor will congratulate you and discuss your plans for pregnancy care.
-If you live outside the Brisbane region, we can arrange telephone follow-ups.
+If you live outside the Brisbane or Melbourne region, we can arrange telephone follow-ups.